haskell/containers/CONTRIBUTING.md

 The external docs are served by ReadTheDocs at https://haskell-containers.readthedocs.io and live in the `docs/` directory.
-To build the docs locally run `pip install sphinx sphinx-autobuild` to install the dependencies and then `cd docs/ && make html`.
+To build the docs locally run `pip install sphinx sphinx-autobuild` to install the dependencies, `git submodule update --init`, and then `cd docs/ && make html`.